hazelcast/hazelcast-jet/site/docs/api/testing.md

  to the Maven central repository for each version with the `tests` classifier.

-To start using them, please add following dependency to your
+To start using them, please add following dependencies to your
 project:

 <!--DOCUSAURUS_CODE_TABS-->